-Increase Revenues \$ Amount Comments Activity Fee Charged for all students who participate. \$81,250 \$100 HS: Estimated 350 Students\$75 MS: Estimated 350 Students\$50 ES: Estimated 400 Students Further review and possible revenue should be considered.
-Determine Fee for Community/Athletic Groups to Use Facilities Reduce Fitness Center Hours and/or Increase Fees
+Increase Revenues \$ Amount Comments Activity Fee Charged for all students who participate. \$81,250 POSSIBLE WAYS TO CHARGE ACTIVITY FEES: \$100 HS: Estimated 350 Students Further review and possible \$75 MS: Estimated 350 Students \$50 ES: Estimated 400 Students revenue should be considered.
+Collection can be modified; however, total revenue was included in the budget.
+Determine Fee for Community/Athletic Groups to Use Facilities Could possibly be considered Reduce Fitness Center Hours and/or Increase Fees Could possibly be considered

-Additional ideas will be requested from the District's Revenue Generating Committee.
+^{}Additional@deas will be requested from the District's Revenue Generating Committee.